 1 gallon white vinegar (You could use another type of vinegar, but white is the cheapest and easiest to buy in large quantities)

-2 cups Epsom salt (I like the garden variety found in local garden centers, but I have a friend who used iodized salt… I’m not sure about the long term effects of this.)
+2 cups Epsom salt (I like the garden variety found in local garden centers, but I have a friend who used iodized salt… I’m not sure about the long term effects of this since science shows regular salt will keep anything from growing for quite a while afterwards.)

 1/4 cup Dish soap (Dr. Bronner’s castile soap can also be used for a more natural option.)